Coroner urges public inquiry into GAA official’s murder as inquest ‘compromised’

 Mark Robinson KC, representing Northern Ireland Secretary Mr Heaton-Harris, said he will carefully consider the ruling.

-He said the Cabinet minister acknowledges the “suffering” the murder has caused.
+He said the Cabinet minister acknowledged the “suffering” the murder has caused.

 Barrister for the Brown family Des Fahy KC said that, while they did not want the inquest to stop, they accept the ruling.